olafwied/olafwied.github.io/_posts/core-samples/2016-08-10-bayesian linear regression.md

 In this post we will explore to some extent how to compute the full distributions over the weights.
 This allows to explicitely model uncertain about our model.

 Since the computation is quite involved, we will only consider the case where the variance is known.
-However, the results with unnkonw variance are very similar.
+However, the results with unknown variance are very similar.

 ### Linear Gaussian Systems